Most common questions

-- Do I drink or use drugs in larger amounts or for longer periods of time than I intended to?
+- Drinking or using drugs in larger amounts or for longer periods of time than intended

-- Do I continue to use drugs or alcohol despite the harmful physical, social, and interpersonal consequences it causes?
+- Continuing to use drugs or alcohol despite physical and social harm

-- Do I experience uncomfortable withdrawal symptoms when the effects of drugs or alcohol wear off?
+- Experiencing withdrawal symptoms when the effects of the drugs or alcohol wear off

 At Nova Recovery Center, we provide a full continuum of care to bridge the gaps between various stages of addiction treatment.
 We can help you determine which treatment option(s) is best for you based on your needs, circumstances, and financial ability.

-Inpatient drug and alcohol rehab – Nova Recovery Center offers a long-term 90-day rehab program at a gender-specific addiction treatment center near Austin, Texas.
-Our luxury facility houses clients throughout the duration of their program, which consists of evidence-based treatments, 12-step group work, family involvement, and individual and group counseling.
-When compared to other 30 or 60-day rehab programs, 90 days may seem like a long time, but trusted research clearly states that addiction treatment lasting 90 days or longer is associated with more positive treatment outcomes.
+- Inpatient drug and alcohol rehab – Nova Recovery Center offers a long-term 90-day rehab program which consists of evidence-based treatments, 12-step group work, family involvement, and individual and group counseling.

-IOP – At Nova, our Intensive Outpatient Program (or IOP) lasts about eight weeks and consists of three group sessions per week.
-If an individual cannot commit to a 90-day inpatient rehab program, IOP may be another comparable option, although completing both inpatient rehab and IOP can also provide great benefits for those in recovery.
-Each IOP session is facilitated in a comfortable, clinical setting and is provided at both our Austin and Houston locations.
-Group discussions cover a wide variety of topics including coping with triggers, social skills, modifying thoughts and behaviors, the science of addiction and more.
+- IOP – Nova’s Intensive Outpatient Program (or IOP) lasts about eight weeks and consists of three group sessions per week.
+Group sessions cover topics like coping with triggers, social skills, modifying thoughts and behaviors, the science of addiction and more.

-Aftercare – Once a person has completed rehab and a sober living program, he or she may still want to continue receiving support for their ongoing sobriety.
+- Aftercare – Once a person has completed rehab and a sober living program, he or she may still want to continue receiving support for their ongoing sobriety.
 Aftercare programs are perfect for alumni who need a regular recovery check-in to stay accountable.
-Nova’s aftercare program is designed specifically for this purpose.
-Aftercare group sessions meet once a week in a comfortable, safe setting and discussions are typically centered around current personal issues that clients are facing in their recovery.

 - Individualized treatment plans